 - 1. Notify the instructor at least a week ahead, or as early as possible, to request access to a Zoom-based lecture or lab on a case-by-case basis. - 2.
-If joining a lecture through Zoom is not possible, prepare a 300-word write-up summarizing the assigned readings for the missed lecture and explaining their
+If joining a lecture through Zoom is not possible, prepare a 300-word write-up summarizing what you had learned from lecture slides.

-- relevance to the class content.
 Email the write-up to the instructor before the next lecture.
 If joining a lab through Zoom is not possible, go through the lab materials at your own time. - 3.
 Additionally, students are responsible for reviewing lecture slides afterward, submit lab quiz questions on time, and catch up with classmates on notes and announcements.

-Beyond attendance, students are encouraged to post in the #general and #lab channels in Slack.
+Beyond attendance, students are encouraged to post in the #general channel in course Slack.
 These posts can be any materials that are conducive for understanding the weekly topics, such as interpretations and thoughts around the readings, useful resources for labs, and news related to the weekly topics, and so on.